ethanshen18/olympic-database/README.md

 ## View Application

-To view the application, the PHP and CSS files need to be hosted on a PHP enabled server.
+To view the application, the source files need to be hosted on a PHP enabled server.
 For CPSC 304, we will use the UBC CS server which already has an Apache server running.
-Simply upload all PHP and CSS files to the UBC CS student's home directory under `/public_html`, and go to the following address to view the application.
+Simply upload all source files to the UBC CS student's home directory under `/public_html`, and go to the following address to view the application.

 ```
 https://www.students.cs.ubc.ca/~CWL/